programminghistorian/jekyll/lessons/index.md

 Data Manipulation
 -----------------

 Just like it sounds, learn how to use programming to change, move, clean, or count data.
-These are essential techniques for preparing data to be used in various tools.
+These are essential techniques for preparing data to be used with various tools.

 -   [Introduction to the Bash Command Line](../lessons/intro-to-bash) <div class="toc-author">Ian Milligan and James Baker</div>
 -   [Counting and mining research data with Unix](../lessons/research-data-with-unix) <div class="toc-author">James Baker and Ian Milligan</div>